codio-templates/hello-turtle-c-/.guides/content/Data-Types--Integers-d5d2.md

 ## Integers
 Integers (often called `int`s) are whole numbers.
 They can be positive or negative.
 Do not use a comma when typing large numbers.

-Enter the code below into the text editor.
+Copy the code below into the text editor.
 Then click the `TRY IT` button.

 ```c++
 int number;